mhrons/mhrons.github.io/docs/pv_log.md

 The analysis of PV smoothing puts following demands on the measurement of solar irradiance:

-- Capture the full spectrum of solar intermittency by a sufficiently high sampling frequency
+- Capture the whole spectrum of solar intermittency by a sufficiently high sampling frequency
 - Measure the fraction of irradiance intercepted by a tilted plane of incidence (PV panel).
 - Respect the physical properties of planar silicon PV panels (reflexion and spectral response)